wesley-trust/wesleytrust-com/_posts/2021-04-23-graph-api-group-licences.md

 ### What does this do? <!-- omit in toc -->
 - An access token is obtained, if one is not provided, this allows the same token to be shared within the pipeline
 - If no subscriptions are provided to the function, they're obtained from Azure AD
-- A check is performed on each subscription, to see if any contain service plans that have a defined dependency
+- A check is performed on each subscription, to see if any contain service plans defined as dependencies
-- If there are subscriptions with service plan dependencies, a check is performed on which subscriptions contain the dependent service plan
+- If there are subscriptions with service plan dependencies, a check is performed on which subscription contains the dependent service plan
-- An object is built and returned for which subscriptions must be bundled with other subscriptions, so they can all be assigned together
+- An object is built and returned for which subscriptions have dependent subscriptions (as they contain the service plan, and must be assigned together)
+  - By default this returns the SkuId, which is required for assigning the licence
-- Depending on the parameter, an object for the subscription with dependent service plans can be returned too
+  - Alternatively the SkuPartNumber can be returned, or just the subscription with dependent service plans instead

 The complete function as at this date, is below: